davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

   )
 ```

+> Folding is a functional pattern which provides a way of taking the current value out of the type it is in.

+An `Either` could have two possible states and so we provide it a function to handle each of them.

 ## Common Error Structure

 I've found that it reduces a lot of complexity–and therefore good practice–to standardise a common error structure early.
 Once you have this in place every error passed around our system conforms to a known structure.

 I call this error structure `IError` and use a simple method for extending the built in JavaScript `Error` to conform to it.

 I'm also very aware that JavaScript can throw pretty much anything as an error.
-So any error caught adds unnecessary complexity unless I resolve it to the common error structure previously designed.
+So any error that is caught will need to be checked, unless I resolve it to the common error structure previously designed.

 With this in mind I have a `resolveCommonError` function which can be given anything but will always return an `IError`.
 The type signature would look like this: